abbas070/MITFutureMakers/README.md

 ### Day 18:

 - For day 18 we practiced on overfitting handling in some deep learning models.
 We also learning on how to avoid overfitting in neural networks.

+### Day 19 and 20:
+- The Weekend

+### Day 21:
+- The task for this day was to develop and visualize autoencoder based reconstruction and noise removal